 Veterinary student loan debt is an inevitable part of the educational journey for many college students, particularly those who pursue advanced-level degrees.

-On the whole, student loan debt impacts nearly 44 million borrowers and accounts for more than $1.5 trillion in money owed.
+According to our student loan debt statistics, there are nearly 44 million borrowers with debt, with more than $1.5 trillion in money owed in total.
 This can present a significant financial burden for borrowers over the course of 10, 20, or even 30 years.